yashwanthkosuri/yashwanthkosuri/README.md

 🎧 Oh, and guess what's playing?
 "Sunflower" by Post Malone and Swae Lee.
 The beats keep me company while I'm on this tech journey.

-🤝 Let's connect on [LinkedIn](www.linkedin.com/in/yashwanthkosuri) and chat about AI, tech, or anything else that's cool!

 Thanks for stopping by, neighbor! 😄